Meraki-Solutions/green-state/README.md

 );
 ```

-Alternatively, you can pass the key as a second parameter to the `useSubscription` Hook as shown below.
-(We also need to add a check for `!state` because a Hook subscription will emit `undefined` before the first value, and whenever the key changes.)
+If you are using the useSubscription hook, then you can pass a key as a second parameter to useSubscription as shown below.

+> **Note**: A subscription created by the `useSubscription` Hook will always emit `undefined` before the first value, hence the need to check for `!state` above.

 ```js
 const EmployeeList = ({ departmentId }) => {